-Eric Theisen led the Charger baseball team to new heights in 2016, and as a result, was named GLIAC Coach of the Year.
+Eric Theisen led the Charger baseball team to new heights in 2018, as the Chargers won their first Championship in baseball since 1960 by becoming the Great Midwest Athletic Conference (GMAC) Champions.
+Previously he led Hillsdale to its first appearance in an NCAA Baseball Regional in 2016 and as a result, was named GLIAC Coach of the Year.

 Theisen (pronounced ‘tyson’) said he is thrilled for the opportunity to be the program’s head coach, and is excited about continuing to push the team in an upward direction.